Development of a Modular Optically Detected Magnetic Resonance Setup for Optical Experiments in a Variable Temperature Insert: Experimental setup

 \subsection{Setup Assembly, Pre-Alignment, and Cryostat Installation}

 To ensure consistent and reproducible alignment after each cooling cycle, we follow a well-defined procedure for mounting and aligning the optical system.
 The sample stick is first inserted into the cryostat.
 Then the rail-guided platform is mounted on the support table on top of the cryostat described above and is positioned horizontally above it.
-The optical head is loosely attached to the top of the sample stick and the upper level of the platform is then gently lowered by tightening adjustment nuts, compressing spring elements placed between the two stacked platform levels described before and securely seating the optical head.
+The optical head is loosely attached to the top of the sample stick, and the upper level of the platform is then gently lowered by tightening adjustment nuts, compressing spring elements placed between the two stacked platform levels described before and securely seating the optical head.

 This setup allows for fine vertical and angular adjustment and mechanically decouples stress from the stick.
 After securing the optical head, electrical connections are made via dedicated plugs and sockets on the sides of the KF40 cross of the sample stick.
 Typically, only minimal optical realignment is required, most notably a fine angular correction of the dichroic mirror to re-optimize fluorescence collection.
+In rare cases, only a small angular adjustment of less than 1$^\circ$ was necessary to reach the maximum signal intensity, while in most re-installations or after cooldown no adjustment was required.
 This modular mounting approach ensures high reproducibility and mechanical stability over multiple cooldown and reassembly cycles.
 The platform also enables the optical head to be temporarily moved sideways to access the cryostat’s helium filling port without disturbing the rest of the setup.

+Since the cryostat employs an integrated He recondensing system, potential cryocooler-induced mechanical vibrations were considered as a limitation.
+To assess their influence, reference ODMR measurements were performed with and without the recondensing system in operation.
+Within the experimental resolution, no observable differences in ODMR linewidth, contrast, or overall spectral quality were detected.
+These observations indicate that possible cryocooler-induced vibrations do not significantly affect the long-distance ODMR measurements presented in this manuscript.
+However, such effects may become increasingly relevant for future implementations targeting diffraction-limited spatial imaging or scanning-based NV magnetometry, where sub-micron positional stability is required.